divblox/divblox.github.io/advanced-training-exercise.md

 }
 ```

-The function `getBreadCrumbsRecursive()` was defined in the `ProjectFunctions` class to reduce code duplication, as we will be using it again when displaying thre breadcrumb trail on our 'category_update' page.
-This is just a recursive function that returns the parental hierarchy of the input category in a key-value pair array.
+The function `getBreadCrumbsRecursive()` was defined in the `ProjectFunctions` class to reduce code duplication, as we will be using it again when displaying the breadcrumb trail on our 'category_update' page.
+The `ProjectFunctions` class (`project/assets/php/project_functions.php`) is created for this very reason, and is where you should house all your functions that will have multiple calls in your project.
+The function `getBreadCrumbsRecursive()` is just a recursive function that returns the parental hierarchy of the input category in a key-value pair array.

 ```php
 public static function getBreadCrumbsRecursive(Category $CategoryObj = null, $BreadCrumbsArray = []) {